middletemplelibrary/history-of-the-library/README.md

        url="https://github.com/user-attachments/assets/84ae637d-4792-4af1-8b48-2444725fae8b">

 ## Wartime and the Library
 The Library suffered immense damage during the Second World War.
 The area was bombed a number of times, with the Library sustaining some damage early on in the war.
-This letter from the Librarian to a Miss Woodward of Pump Court details the destruction of the Library during the war and the subsequent removal of 55,000 volumes of books to Bletchley after the initial damage.
+A letter from the Librarian to a Miss Woodward of Pump Court details the destruction of the Library during the war and the subsequent removal of 55,000 volumes of books to Bletchley after the initial damage.
 <br /><br />
 In 1941 a bomb fell that caused the Library roof to cave in and rendered the building no longer safe to use.
 During this time, Middle Templars were invited to make use of Lincoln’s Inn Library which managed to stay safe during the Blitz.
 <br /><br />